 Lastly, make sure you read the job description again before the interview.
 Have a good understanding of what the job entails, as well as the skills, experience and personality needed to succeed.

-In any interview, it’s likely that the employer or hiring manager will ask if you have any questions.
+In any interview, it’s likely that the employer or hiring person will ask if you have any questions.
 This is a prime time for you to show interest and gain more insight into the employer.
 Spend some time coming up with a few questions ahead of time, but here are a few to get you started:

-How will we communicate as a team?
+- How will we communicate as a team?

-What are some of the qualities of successful people in this position or company?
+- What are some of the qualities of successful people in this position or company?

-Have it memorized
+Have it Memorized

 Take some time to review your resume ahead of time, and be ready to discuss every piece on it.
 For bonus points, do this with an eye for what’s the most “stand out” and applicable about each resume item for the position you’re interviewing for.

 Common courtesy goes a long way!
 Before the interview, begin drafting a standard thank you email.
 After the interview has been completed, fill it in with details about your conversation.
-There’s no need to make this more than 3-4 sentences, but personalizing it can make a good impression.
+There’s no need to make this more than 3-4 sentences, but personalizing it can make a great impression.

 Thank the interviewer for their time, mention a point of conversation from the interview, and continue to express your interest.
-From there, be sure to follow up within a few days - being proactive is key!
+From there, be sure to follow up within a few days to a week – being proactive is key!
 Unless the interviewer gave you a specific time frame for a decision, there’s no harm in checking in.